ChiaraGaldi/2D-Malafide/README.md

 ## 2d-Malafide application for CADDM and SBI
 To determine the effectiveness of the adversarial filter attack we used the following two FDD systems:
-- CADDM [[4]](#caddm) is a deepfake detection system developed to address the problem of Im- plicit Identity Leakage.
+- CADDM [[4]](#caddm) is a deepfake detection system developed to address the problem of Implicit Identity Leakage.
 - Self-Blended Images (SBIs) [[5]](#sbi) is a deepfake detection system which leverages training data augmentation to improve generalisability.

-The implementations of both CADDM and SBIs used in this work support the use of differ- ent backbone architectures.
-For our experiments, both methods use EfficientNet convolu- tional neural networks, the only difference being that we use efficientnet-B3 for CADDM, but efficientnet-B4 for SBIs.
+The implementations of both CADDM and SBIs used in this work support the use of different backbone architectures.
+For our experiments, both methods use EfficientNet convolutional neural networks, the only difference being that we use efficientnet-B3 for CADDM, but efficientnet-B4 for SBIs.
 Models pre-trained using the FF++ training dataset are used for both methods and are available on the respective GitHub repositories.

 ## Data Preparation
 Please, follow the data preparation described on the CADDM GitHub reporsitory: https://github.com/megvii-research/CADDM?tab=readme-ov-file#data-preparation